-Comment [SM5]: Put in bibliography and reference.
+Comment [SM6]: Put in bibliography and reference.

+a = '12345' b = a[5] #=> IndexError: string index out of range 6.8 Buffer Boundary Violation [HCB] Deleted: E.9 This vulnerability is not applicable to Python because Python's run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
 6.9 Unchecked Array Indexing [XYZ] Deleted: E.10 This vulnerability is not applicable to Python because Python's run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
 6.10 Unchecked Array Copying [XYW] Deleted: E.11 This vulnerability is not applicable to Python because Python's run-time checks the boundaries of arrays and raises an exception when an attempt is made to access beyond a boundary.
 6.11 Pointer Type Conversions [HFC] Deleted: E.12 This vulnerability is not applicable to Python because Python does not use pointers.
-Deleted: E.13 6.12 Pointer Arithmetic [RVG] This vulnerability is not applicable to Python because Python does not use pointers.
-Deleted: E.14 6.13 Null Pointer Dereference [XYH] This vulnerability is not applicable to Python because Python does not use pointers.
+6.12, Pointer Arithmetic [RVG] Deleted: E.13 This vulnerability is not applicable to Python because Python does not use pointers.
+6.13 Null Pointer Dereference [XYH] Deleted: E.14 This vulnerability is not applicable to Python because Python does not use pointers.
 6.14 Dangling Reference to Heap [XYK] Deleted: E.15 This vulnerability is not applicable to Python because Python does not use pointers.
 Specifically, Python only uses namespaces to access objects therefore when an object is deallocated, any reference to it causes an exception to be raised.
-6.15, Arithmetic Wrap-around Error [FIF] Deleted: E.16 6.15,1 Applicability to language Deleted: E.16 Operations on integers in Python cannot cause wrap-around errors because integers have no maximum size other than what the memory resources of the system can accommodate.
+6.15 Arithmetic Wrap-around Error [FIF] Deleted: E.16 6.15,1 Applicability to language Deleted: E.16 Operations on integers in Python cannot cause wrap-around errors because integers have no maximum size other than what the memory resources of the system can accommodate.
 Normally the OverflowError exception is raised for floating point wrap-around errors but, for implementations of Python written in C, exception handling for floating point operations cannot be assumed to catch this type of error because they are not standardized in the underlying C language.
-Because of this, most floating point operations cannot be depended on to raise this exception.
-6.15,2 Guidance to language users Deleted: E.16 Be cognizant that most arithmetic and bit manipulation operations on non-integers have the potential for undetected wrap-around errors.
-Avoid using floating point or decimal variables for loop control but if you must use these types then bound the loop structures so as to not exceed the maximum or minimum possible values for the loop control variables.
-Deleted: 3 © ISO/IEC 2015 - All rights reserved
+Because of this, most floating point operations cannot be depended on to raise this exception. © ISO/IEC 201 5 - All rights reserved / Deleted: 3

-Test the implementation that you are using to see if exceptions are raised for floating point operations and if they are then use exception handling to catch and handle wrap-around errors.
+- Be cognizant that most arithmetic and bit manipulation operations on non-integers have the potential for undetected wrap-around errors. - Avoid using floating point or decimal variables for loop control but if you must use these types then bound the loop structures so as to not exceed the maximum or minimum possible values for the loop control variables. - Test the implementation that you are using to see if exceptions are raised for floating point operations and if they are then use exception handling to catch and handle wrap-around errors.

-6.16, Using Shift Operations for Multiplication and Division [PIK]
+6.16 Using Shift Operations for Multiplication and Division [PIK]